cmaugustine/cmaugustine.github.io/_posts/2020-01-24-HelloWorld.md

 ## Expectations

 This blog is for learning, and I've got a lot to do.
 In writing this I expect to publish some incorrect information, so please, if you see something wrong, lets talk about it.
 You can shoot me an email at [augu.christopher@gmail.com](augu.christopher@gmail.com) and my Github page is [@cmaugustine](https://github.com/cmaugustine).
-Blog updates will be sporadic, based off how swamped my school schedule is.
+Blog updates will be sporadic, based off how busy my school schedule is.
 Thanks for reading!

 Oh and here's that cat pic
 ![](/assets/images/cat_on_board.jpg)